ciDSproj/students_scores/README.md

 ## Overview
 - Cleaned and preprocessed data
 - Gained insights from descriptive statistics and variables distributions
-- Visualized the overall exam scores by various study habits and social factors using count plots, bar plots, KDE plots and box plots
+- Visualized the overall exam scores by various study habits and social factors
 - Evaluated if other personal factors have any effect on exam grades

 ## Resources Used